Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: How much do different people need to know?

-Students at the undergraduate level mostly consume science/knowledge.
+\paragraph{Bachelor's level} Students at the undergraduate level mostly consume science/knowledge.
 During their studies, they should also learn about the existence of digital tools and structures.
 Undergraduate students should be aware that RSEs exist and that software has different quality aspects (\gls{DOCBB}).
 They should be aware of domain specific tools (\gls{DIST}, \gls{SRU}) and where to find them (\gls{SWREPOS}, \gls{DOMREP}).
 At this level, it may be sufficient to consider software as black boxes (\gls{USERS}) although some training in data presentation would be very helpful and a good way to find out about programming (\gls{MOD}, \gls{NEW}).
-They should have an awareness of software licences and whom to ask regarding licensing issues (\gls{SP}).
+They should have a basic awareness of software licences, such as legal pitfalls and implications for good scientific practice (\gls{SP}).
 They will be taught about the research cycle (\gls{RC}) and that researchers often work in groups (\gls{TEAM}).
 During practicals, they will have an opportunity for peer learning (\gls{TEACH}).